muratk3n/thirdwave/en/README.md

 ---

-Ok.. vaccines are on the way, great.
+Vaccines are on the way, great.
 But the whole process has been excrucitingly slow.
 Vaccine arrival shld have happened in a few months.
 Was it bcz of massive privatization of drug development and research?
 Companies excel at capitalizing on research funded by others but little slow on the uptake when they have to RD something themselves?

 ---